Robert J. Bunker: Background

 Bunker has over 200 publications including numerous edited works, booklets, chapters, and articles in policy, law enforcement, and military venues.
 He has been involved in red teaming and counter-terrorism exercises and has provided operations support within Los Angeles County.

-Fittingly, he is also a top Risk player, having competed in the Risk Tournament of Champions several times.
+He is also a top Risk player, having competed in the Risk Tournament of Champions several times.

 Publications

 Bunker's books on security and defence related topics include: